rdbell/recast-navmesh/README.md

 # recast-navmesh
 Navigation-mesh Toolset base on [Recast Navigation](https://github.com/recastnavigation/recastnavigation).
 Recast Navigation is a excellent toolkit for navigation mesh, but it don't provides any api to load、build、save mesh data(Recast Demo containing all those functionality, just can't use them from command line).
+And It mix SDL render code with path-finding code etc.

 So here this tool comes.